aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-lists/_index.md

 You can restart a list for each section using List.IsRestartAtEachSection property.
 Note that this option is supported only in RTF, DOC and DOCX document formats.
 This option will be written to DOCX only if OoxmlCompliance is higher then Ecma376.
 Following code example shows how to create a list and restart it for each section.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_list-RestartListAtEachSection.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_list-RestartListAtEachSection.py" >}}